wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

 [![](/images/swapping-memory-and-compiler-optimizations/code_size_O2.png "code size -O2")](/images/swapping-memory-and-compiler-optimizations/code_size_O2.png)
 [![](/images/swapping-memory-and-compiler-optimizations/code_size_O3.png "code size -O3")](/images/swapping-memory-and-compiler-optimizations/code_size_O3.png)

-What is most interresting to note is that GCC is, in most cases, generating much smaller code and seem to optimize for that a lot harder.
+What is most interesting to note is that GCC is, in most cases, generating much smaller code and seem to optimize for that a lot harder.
 Could that be due to gcc being used more in software where that is more desireable?
 I can only guess and it surely seems like it.

-It would be interresting to hear if there is someone with more knowleage about this than me :)
+It would be interesting to hear if there is someone with more knowledge about this than me :)

 ## Summary